GGworkz/horseapp/README.md

 ## 📌 **Planned Features**
 - 🚀 **Appointment Scheduling** - Customers can book vet consultations
 - 💳 **Payment Integration** - Support for online invoicing and payments
 - 📊 **Dashboard & Reports** - Vets can track consultations and earnings
-- 📄 **RESTful API Documentation** - Interactive Swagger API documentation

 This project aims to provide an **efficient and structured system for veterinarians** to manage their practice while giving **customers control over their horse’s healthcare**.